Flat Fee MLS Entry Only Listing Fees & Commissions

 You have full control over the commission offered to a Buyer’s Agent (or a Cooperating Broker in the case of a Residential Rental listing).
 Note, real estate agent commissions and fees are not fixed by law.

-The amount of Buyer’s Agent commission you offer is stored in the MLS system with your listing yet the Buyer’s Agent commission value is not syndicated to third party websites – only licensed agents and brokers with direct access to the MLS system itself can ascertain the amount of Buyer’s Agent commission offered for a listing, and that particular piece of information is not visible or discoverable in any manner by the general public via third party websites like Zillow, Tulia, and Realtor.com.
+The amount of Buyer’s Agent commission you offer is stored in the MLS system with your listing yet the amount of Buyer’s Agent commission you offer is not syndicated to third party websites – only licensed agents and brokers with direct access to the MLS system itself can find out the amount of Buyer’s Agent commission offered for a listing, and that particular piece of information is not visible or discoverable by the general public via third party websites like Zillow, Tulia, and Realtor.com.

 Entry Only New England is the only flat fee MLS realty service to have actually conducted the research to determine the average Massachusetts Buyer’s Agent commission.
 Based on market research, we’ve assembled a full report that unpacks the mystery surrounding Buyer’s Agent commission and we make this first-of-its-kind exclusive report available to clients of Entry Only New England who use our flat fee MLS realty platform to list their own home on the MLS without a Realtor – the Buyer’s Agent commission report is complimentary, and made available to our clients at no additional charge as an added and exclusive benefit to listing FSBO on the MLS with Entry Only New England.
 We’ve got a whole lot more on this topic at How Much Commission Do Buyer’s Agents Get Paid?